Building AI agents sounds fun until you actually build one. Then a different set of problems shows up — ones nobody writes about.

 You have git.
 You have CI pipelines.
 You have deploys.
 If an agent updates its rules on a running server and you then deploy from your repo, those changes get overwritten.
 The agent learns, you deploy, it forgets.

-The practical workaround that emerged: teach the agent to push its own changes to a separate branch — a learning branch — via a PR.
-Human reviews it, merges it.
+The workaround I landed on: teach the agent to push its own changes to a separate branch — a learning branch — via a PR.
+I review it, merge it.
 Keeps the learning in version control and under review, rather than silently overwriting state on a server.

 It is not elegant, but it works.